Social Work (BSW)

 If you’re looking to make a difference and serve others, a social work major might be right for you.

-To become a social worker, you’ll complete an accredited professional degree program and pass a licensure test; USF’s bachelor of social work (BSW) degree will help you fulfill those requirements and prepare for a meaningful career.
+To become a social worker, you’ll complete an accredited professional degree program and pass a licensure test; Saint Francis Bachelor of Social Work (BSW) degree will help you fulfill those requirements and prepare for a meaningful career.

-Focused on your career success, our hands-on, outcomes-driven BSW degree program is based on three areas: knowledge (what you know), skills (what you can do), and values (who you are) — the latter is especially important at USF.
+Focused on your career success, our hands-on, outcomes-driven BSW degree program is based on three areas: knowledge (what you know), skills (what you can do), and values (who you are) — the latter is especially important at Saint Francis.

 Our social work program is rooted in the liberal arts and guided by the Catholic and Franciscan traditions of faith and reason; you’ll not only learn to think critically and gain professional skills here, but you will also develop your professional identity.
-You will leave USF a confident and competent social work generalist, prepared to work with diverse communities, honor the importance of human relationships and respect the dignity of everyone you serve.
+You will leave Saint Francis a confident and competent social work generalist, prepared to work with diverse communities, honor the importance of human relationships, and respect the dignity of everyone you serve.

 Success after graduation: For more than 30 years, our BSW degree has been accredited by the Council on Social Work Education.